-6. A resume highlighting professional and/or volunteer experience.
+- A resume highlighting professional and/or volunteer experience. - 7.
+A professional essay incorporating the following topics:

-7. A personal autobiography incorporating the following topics: What are your personal and professional goals and how would a degree from Richmont help you obtain those goals?
+What are your personal and professional goals and how would a degree from Richmont help you obtain those goals?

 What significant event(s) and/or influence(s) that have helped shape your present values and approach to life?